Android-for-Python/Android-for-Python-Users/README.md

 Finally Buildozer's config parser sucks:
  - do not add Python style trailing comments (a `#` after an option).
  - do not prefix an uncommented option with whitespace or tab.
+ - do not ommit the `""` on option vaues with string types.

 ## What should I change?